University of Ottawa: Sustainability

 One of the newer programs initiated by the University of Ottawa is the Free Store.
 The Free Store is a location in which students can drop off items they no longer want and pick up items they do want for free.
 The reason this was created was to reduce consumption by offering free items to students who no longer want items that may be used by someone else.
-Items that are dropped off include clothing, textbooks, electronics, and office supplies.
 The Free Store is located at 647 King Edward.
 In 2007, the Office of Campus Sustainability coined the term “Gratuiterie” as the French translation to their Free Store.
 Since then, the concept of la Gratuiterie has gained widespread popularity in France, namely in Grenoble where the first Gratuiterie appeared.
 Since then France has seen a boom of “Gratuiteries” around the country.

 On September 1, 2010, the University of Ottawa stopped selling bottled water on campus and created a bottled water ban in order to reduce plastic consumption, and encourage students to carry reusable water bottles and use campus water fountains.

 The University of Ottawa put forth $150,000 to improve the water fountains across campus.

 The new Social Sciences Building at the University of Ottawa is the school's latest green initiative.
 The fifteen-storey building that took about four years of planning and construction to complete opened its doors in September 2012.
 The Social Sciences Building that cost a grand total of $112.5 million provides students and faculty with an array of space for individual studying and group work.
 This building is the newest addition to the University of Ottawa with its green and sustainable architecture and facilities.
-This building is very different among the rest of the university's buildings as its structure and characteristics are very eco-friendly.
 Some features that the building includes are: construction materials that were chosen due to their recycled content, a living wall that is five stories tall and composed of numerous plants that with act as an air filtration system, and a green roof.
 The green wall is the tallest living biofilter wall in North America.
 The wall is situated in the main agora of the Faculty of Social Science building and is visible from the outside.
 The green wall is a unique component of the building's air handling system, for it is capable of treating a large quantity of air at a time, and it provides a source of humidity that doesn't need to be artificially introduced.